What Is The Best Airpoints Credit Card?

 So, which card is best?

-However, those numbers don’t paint the full picture.
+However, those numbers still don’t paint the full picture.
 You need to consider this: A good earn rate won’t matter if the annual fee is high, and a high annual fee might not matter if the earn rate is high.
 The only thing we should be looking at is how much Airpoints profit we actually make on each card, because that’s all that matters in the end.
 I’ve worked that out in the table below:

 Annual fee Earn rate $10,000 $15,000 $25,000 $50,000